gsm1011/hadoop.admin/manuscript/chapter2.md

 ### Getting ready

-Under Linux, OpenJDK provides an open source Java implementation.
-But if we use OpenJDK for Hadoop, it will cause low level and hard to tackle problems.
-So OpenJDK is not recommended for the Hadoop installation.
+Under Linux, `OpenJDK` provides an open source Java implementation.
+But if we use `OpenJDK` for Hadoop, it will cause low level and hard to tackle problems.
+So `OpenJDK` is not recommended for the Hadoop installation.
 Instead, Java from Oracle is recommended.

-Check if OpenJDK has been installed in the system with command:
+Check if `OpenJDK` has been installed in the system with command:

     $ rpm -qa | grep openjdk

-If no output is given, it means OpenJDK has not been installed.
+If no output is given, it means `OpenJDK` has not been installed.

 If Java has been installed in the system, we can check it's version
 with:

     $ java -version

-If OpenJDK is used, we should be able to get output similar to the
+If `OpenJDK` is used, we should be able to get output similar to the
 following:

     java version "1.7.0_09-icedtea"
     OpenJDK Runtime Environment (fedora-2.3.4.fc17-x86_64)
     OpenJDK 64-Bit Server VM (build 23.2-b09, mixed mode)

-After confirming that we are using OpenJDK, we need to remove the package and reinstall the version downloaded from Oracle's official website.
+After confirming that we are using `OpenJDK`, we need to remove the package and reinstall the version downloaded from Oracle's official website.

-To remove OpenJDK, we can use the following command:
+To remove `OpenJDK`, we can use the following command:

     $ sudo yum uninstall java-1.x.y-openjdk

-In this command, *1.x.y* is the version of the OpenJDK to be removed, for example: *1.7.0*.
+In this command, `1.x.y` is the version of the `OpenJDK` to be removed, for example: `1.7.0`.

-Warning!\
+**Warning!**
 This command can be destructive, especially, when some dependent software packages have been installed.
-In such a case, it will prompt you to confirm the removal of OpenJDK together with the depending software packages.
+In such a case, it will prompt you to confirm the removal of `OpenJDK` together with the depending software packages.
 If you don't want all the packages to be removed, answer NO to the question.